TymekDev/no-js-dark-mode-toggle/README.md

 [`:has()` CSS selector]: https://developer.mozilla.org/en-US/docs/Web/CSS/:has

 `:has()` premise is simple.
-Select a parent that has a given children.
-The children are specified by a selector passed to `:has()`.
-This allows us to write a following chunk of HTML and CSS:
+Select a parent that has a given selector.
+Be it children or sibling using `+` or `~`.
+With Firefox stable adding support for `:has()` last month, [the browser support reached 90% according to caniuse.com][]!

+[the browser support reached 90% according to caniuse.com]: https://caniuse.com/css-has

+Without further ado, let's start with HTML for the toggle:

 ```html
 <!-- ... -->